Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Introduction

-This shift from relevance to utility in the concept of item-worthiness can significantly alter our understanding of the relationship between fairness and ranking quality \cite{Balagopalan23roleofrelevance}---particularly the tradeoffs that are well-known in the fair ranking literature \cite{biega2018equity, diaz_2020_stochastic_ranking, singh_policylearning_fairness_2019}.
+This shift from relevance to utility in the concept of item-worthiness can significantly alter our understanding of the relationship between fairness and ranking quality \citep{Balagopalan23roleofrelevance}---particularly the tradeoffs that are well-known in the fair ranking literature \citep{biega2018equity, diaz_2020_stochastic_ranking, singh_policylearning_fairness_2019}.
 Since previous fair ranking studies were conducted based on relevance judgments, they may need to be reexamined in light of utility-based judgments within the context of RAG.

+However, purely focusing on how often certain items appear in the top-$k$ positions can neglect the fact that not all retrieved items are necessarily \textit{attributed} in the final generated response.
+If an item is retrieved but never actually influences the RAG model’s output, one cannot fully gauge whether it truly received exposure from the standpoint of the final generation.
+This reveals a subtle yet important gap: \textit{fair retrieval} may not directly translate to \textit{fair consumption}, especially when some retrieved items might be overshadowed in the generation step.
+Measuring how exposure is ultimately distributed across the attributed sources in the final response offers a more complete picture of exposure-based fairness in the context of RAG systems.

 Our research aims to bridge the gap between traditional fair ranking studies and the emerging changes posed by RAG systems, ultimately enhancing our understanding of the interplay between fairness, ranking quality, and the effectiveness of RAG systems.
-We do this by evaluating RAG systems with a fairness-aware retriever across seven different tasks, experimenting with varying levels of retrieval fairness to observe changes in ranking quality and generation quality (utility).\footnote{Throughout this paper, we use "utility" and "generation quality" interchangeably to refer to the downstream effectiveness of RAG models, measured by arbitrary string utility metrics.}
+We do this by evaluating RAG systems with a fairness-aware retriever across seven different tasks, experimenting with varying levels of retrieval fairness to observe changes in ranking quality and generation quality (utility)\footnote{Throughout this paper, we use "utility" and "generation quality" interchangeably to refer to the downstream effectiveness of RAG models, measured by arbitrary string utility metrics.}, as well as the fairness of attributed sources.

 Our empirical results show that, in the context of machine users, there also exists an overall trend of fairness-quality tradeoff with respect to both retrieval and generation quality.
 However, the magnitude of this tradeoff is not particularly severe.
 In fact, we find that RAG models equipped with a fair ranker can often preserve a significant level of retrieval and generation quality, and in some cases, even surpass the quality achieved by the traditional RAG setup with a deterministic ranker that lacks fairness considerations.
+Moreover, while the fraction of retrieved sources that actually appear in the final response may vary, equitable retrieval frequently leads to more equitable usage of those sources by the generator.

 This surprising finding offers significant insight into the potential of RAG-based applications, suggesting that fair treatment of individual content providers can be achieved without sacrificing much of the high-quality service delivered to end-users.
 This challenges the conventional assumption of an inevitable tradeoff between fairness and quality, opening new avenues for developing more equitable and effective RAG systems.